 $56 one-time, non-refundable Document Management Fee

 All fees are subject to change.
 For more information about summer fees, visit http://summer.berkeley.edu/

 The remaining costs, approximately $2200 per student to cover food and lodging, are paid for students who are registered for the courses (ESPM 105A-D) by June 8, 2019.
 These costs are paid from our Schwabacher Endowment which is supported by generous donations from our alumni.
 Students registering after that date will need to pay the Program Fee to cover food and lodging.

 UC Berkeley students may be eligible for summer financial aid.
 For more information, please visit the Financial Aid Office’s website for summer aid.
 Specific questions should be directed to Cal Student Central in 120 Sproul Hall or open a case online.

 Summer financial aid awards are based on the total costs of attending the Summer Field Program.
 Please see the Berkeley Summer Sessions website for details (http://summer.berkeley.edu/).

-Students will check out equipment as groups or individuals for field exercises.
+A recommended equipment list will be provided upon acceptance to the program.
+For specialized equipment at camp, students will check out equipment as groups or individuals for field exercises.
 Students are responsible for maintaining this equipment and returning it to the GSIs.
 Lost or damaged equipment must be replaced and final course grades will be withheld if lost or damaged equipment is not paid for.